Baphomet42/Data-Packs/README.md

         + The level will unload automatically when switching levels
             + Load Zones can be used to unload levels manually
         + Make sure the hitbox is big enough so the player cannot avoid it
-    + There can be unlimited Trigger Zones within each level, and they can be placed anywhere
-        + These zones only activate if a player in the level walks through its hitbox, so spectators and outsiders cannot interfere
 + Co-op
     + Nothing will break with multiple players online, and most individual systems fully support co-op
         + Each player can have any amount of portals without conflicts, and physics objects properly respond to multiple players